Richard Bernard Moore: Crime

-On September 16, 1999, in the early hours, Moore entered Nikki's convenience store in Spartanburg.
+On September 16, 1999, in the early hours, Moore entered Nikki's, a convenience store in Spartanburg.
 He was unarmed and was intending to rob the store to support his cocaine addiction.
 Inside the store was the clerk, 42-year-old James Mahoney, and an eyewitness to the crime, Terry Hadden.
 As Hadden played on a video poker machine, he saw Moore walk toward the cooler inside the store.
 He then heard Mahoney shout at Moore and ask him what he was doing.
 Hadden turned to see Moore and Mahoney in a brawl, with Moore holding both of Mahoney's hands with just one of his.
 Mahoney had pulled a gun on Moore and the two got into a scuffle, with Moore taking hold of the weapon with his other hand.
 Moore turned his attention to Hadden and pointed the gun at him, telling him not to move.

 Moore then tried to shoot Hadden, but missed.
 Hadden fell to the floor, pretending to be dead.
 Mahoney then pulled out a second gun and several more shots were fired.
 Mahoney shot Moore in the arm while Moore shot Mahoney in the chest.
 After Moore paced around the store leaving a trail of blood behind him, he fled the store and drove off in his pickup truck.
 Hadden then got up and saw Mahoney lying face down on the floor, with a gun lying near his hand.
 Hadden called the police but Mahoney died minutes later from the gunshot wound to the chest.
 Moore stole $1,408 from the store.

 After Moore left the store, Deputy Bobby Rollins, who was on the lookout for him, heard a loud bang as he was patrolling the area.
 Moore had backed his pickup truck into a telephone pole approximately one and a half miles away from the crime scene.
 As Rollins approached the vehicle, he saw Moore sitting in the back of the truck bleeding from the gunshot wound to his left arm.
 As Rollins shouted at him to surrender, Moore confessed to the crime.
 The stolen money was found in a bag covered in blood in the front seat of the truck.
 The weapon that Moore had taken from Mahoney was later found on a nearby highway shortly before dawn.
 Moore was taken to Spartanburg hospital where he was treated for his injuries.
 He was then transported to the Spartanburg County jail where he was charged with armed robbery, assault and battery with intent to kill, and murder.